 ⊙ Avoid being bitten: If you are travelling to a malaria area, you will need to take insect repellent as one of the precautions against being bitten (and bite relief in case any other flying insects bite you).
 The best way to avoid malaria and insect bites is to cover up in the evenings and use insect repellent.
 In some areas of the world, you may also find that flying and biting insects are active throughout the day.
 This is where applying a high-quality insect repellent which works is very important.

 ⊙ The more DEET the better?: This is simply not true.
 We have to be honest and say that, for a year or so, we believed that this was true - until we discovered leading Australian-made repellents.
-The Australian scientists behind our insect repellent brands have dispelled the "more DEET the better" myth bandied about by most insect repellent manufacturers (usually for marketing purposes).
+The Australian scientists behind the insect repellent brands which we have chosen to use ourselves, and supply to you, have dispelled the "more DEET the better" myth bandied about by most insect repellent manufacturers (usually for marketing purposes).
 Through extensive tests, it has been proven that the effectiveness of the insect repellent does not increase once the level of DEET rises above 20%.
 What does increase is how long the product lasts on the skin.
 A standard 20% DEET repellent will usually last 4 to 5 hours.
 A product with 80% DEET will last for 8 to 10 hours.
-RID 19.5% Tropical Strength formula, as stocked by The Safari Store for sale for clients outside of the UK, lasts for at least 6 hours (tests show it is usually between 7 and 8) due to its additional synergists that extend the length for which the product is effective.
 With 40% DEET content, the slow-releasing actives in Bushman Ultra Insect Repellent Pump Spray provides easy-wearing protection for up to 5 hours (although Australian testing methods differ to EU testing, with the former showing 8 hours of protection).
-Bushman repellents are available to ship to all our clients - both inside and outside of the UK.
-DEET at high concentrations may be corrosive to your precious camera gear and binoculars - and to your skin!
-The World Health Organisation and most medical authorities recommend that DEET products be below 50% as levels higher than this are known to cause severe skin irritation.
+Avoid DEET products at high concentrations over 40% as the DEET may be corrosive to your precious camera gear and binoculars - and to your skin.
+The World Health Organisation and most medical authorities recommend that DEET products be below 50% as levels higher than this are known to cause skin irritation.

 ⊙ Kids & sensitive skin: DEET has been classified as safe by leading global health organisations and regulatory bodies.
 Although many reputable sources claim DEET is safe for use in children from two to six months old, we recommend use for children aged three and up for good measure, as they will then be able to communicate if any irritation occurs.
-Both Kids RID™ (for export out of the UK only) and Bushman Ultra Insect Repellent Pump Spray are safe for use by children.
+Bushman Ultra Insect Repellent Pump Spray is safe for use by children.

 1. Applied RID™ Tropical Strength Roll-on in copious amounts;